jeetagrawal21/Sask-Web-App/README.md

 Then, follow the prompts taking the defaults for everything by pressing enter, but setting a password for the key if you wish to have one.

 Then, follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to add that key to your github account.

+# GIT
+## GIT Clone
+Copy the ssh link from the repo and use it in the following command in a terminal window that is open to where you want the folder of the git repo to be placed.

+Note: This command does create a subfolder that contains the repo so you do not need to create an additional one.

+`git clone <sshURL>`

 ## Cheat Sheet
 Go [here](https://education.github.com/git-cheat-sheet-education.pdf) for a git command cheat sheet.